infrahq/infra/README.md

 </p>

 ## Introduction
-Identity and access management for Kubernetes.
+Infra is identity and access management for Kubernetes.
 Instead of creating separate credentials and writing scripts to map permissions to Kubernetes, developers & IT teams can integrate existing identity providers (Okta, Google accounts, GitHub auth, Azure active directory) to securely provide developers with access to Kubernetes.

 ### Features
 * One-command access: `infra login`